OpenVPN/openvpn/doc/man-sections/generic-options.rst

   When using ``--auth-nocache`` in combination with a user/password file and ``--chroot`` or ``--daemon``, make sure to use an absolute path.

-  This directive does not affect the ``--http-proxy`` username/password.
-  It is always cached.

 --cd dir
   Change directory to ``dir`` prior to reading any files such as configuration files, key files, scripts, etc. ``dir`` should be an